Breeding and selection of grey zebrafinch

-Indeed in the event that the color of the cheeks and flanks become too dull or melanized (black) following a selection pushed towards the slate gray color this coupling becomes conceivable.
-The mating will preferably be a grey male on a brown female (of a dull brown colour tending towards grey, in short "a bad brown").
+Indeed, in the event that the color of the cheeks and flanks become too dull or melanized (black) following a selection pushed towards the slate gray color this coupling becomes conceivable.
+The mating will preferably be a gray male on a brown female (of a dull brown color tending towards gray, in short "a bad brown").

 Only the females of this mating will be kept because they will not be able to split brown and will therefore prevent you from endangering in the long term the purity sought of your strain of gray.

-A grey with an overflowing tear (traces of eumelanin) towards the beak and/or a belly of "hot" colour (cream) can be used for a black face strain.
+A gray with an overflowing tear (traces of eumelanin) towards the beak and/or a belly of "hot" color (cream) can be used for a black face strain.

-A very light grey can also be used for a pastel or pale back strain.
+A very light gray can also be used for a pastel or pale back strain.

 The competition gray must have a very good size and type, of course the designs and colors will also play a role in the final score.